Gualicho: Classification

-Phylogenetically, Gualicho presents two scenarios; that megaraptorans and neovenatorids were carnosaurs, or that megaraptorans and neovenatorids were a grade of theropods more closely related to coelurosaurs than to carnosaurs.

-The cladogram below follows a 2016 analysis by Sebastián Apesteguía, Nathan D. Smith, Rubén Juarez Valieri, and Peter J. Makovicky.
+Gualicho has been interpreted as presenting two evolutionary scenarios: that megaraptorans and neovenatorids were allosauroids, or that megaraptorans and neovenatorids were a grade of theropods more closely related to coelurosaurs than to carnosaurs.
+The cladogram below follows a 2016 analysis by Apesteguía et al., with Gualicho within Carcharodontosauria:

 The cladogram below follows the strict consensus (average result) of the twelve most parsimonious trees (the simplest evolutionary paths, in terms of the total amount of sampled features evolved or lost between sampled taxa) found by Porfiri et al. (2018)'s phylogenetic analysis.
-Although the results are different, the methodology analysis was practically identical to that of Apesteguia et al. (2016), only differing in the fact that it incorporated Tratayenia and Murusraptor, two megaraptorans not sampled in the analysis of Apesteguia et al.
+Although the results are different, with Gualicho within Coelurosauria, the methodology analysis was practically identical to that of Apesteguia et al. (2016), only differing in the fact that it incorporated Tratayenia and Murusraptor, two megaraptorans not sampled in the analysis of Apesteguia et al.

+In 2025, Calvo and colleagues compared the humerus of Gualicho to that of other megaraptorans including a specimen of adult Megaraptor, and concluded that this taxon is not closely related to them due to significant morphological differences.
+They also noted that the features of its humerus shares many similarities to various groups of coelurosaurs, so a confident referral within a specific clade of theropods cannot be made.
+In their comprehensive revision of Santanaraptor and Mirischia, Delcourt et al. (2025) recovered Deltadromeus and Gualicho as sister taxa within Ornithomimosauria based on both equal and implied weight phylogenetic analyses.